 Trafficking in human beings (THB) for labour exploitation is now a priority in the EU anti-trafficking agenda.
 With emerging attention for this form of THB, new challenges arise.
 In that regard, trafficking in domestic work is a special case; it entails unique vulnerabilities to exploitation: being performed in private homes, impeding labour inspection, and involving intimate relationship with the perpetrators often far from the criminal networks.
 It includes situations as diverse as live-in migrant workers, diplomatic households, and even child fostering, or au pairs.

-This workshop examines the multifaceted challenges of THB in the domestic work sector and further discusses the broader issue of trafficking for labour exploitation, focusing particularly on issues of demand.
+This workshop examined the multifaceted challenges of THB in the domestic work sector and further discussed the broader issue of trafficking for labour exploitation, focusing particularly on issues of demand.

-This event will bring together researchers, practitioners and key stakeholders in the field in order to discuss research results and promising practices.
+This event has brought together researchers, practitioners and key stakeholders in the field in order to discuss research results and promising practices.

-The workshop is organised under the auspices of the DemandAT project.
+The workshop was organised under the auspices of the DemandAT project.